Lake Erie: Sport fishing

 The lake supports a strong sport fishery.
 While commercial fishing declined, sport fishing has remained.
-The deep cool waters that spawn the best fishing is in the Canadian side of the lake.
+The deep cool waters that spawn the best fishing are in the Canadian side of the lake.
 As a result, a fishing boat that crosses the international border triggers the security concerns of border crossings, and fishermen are advised to carry their passport.
 If their boat crosses the invisible border line in the lake, upon returning to the American shore, passengers need to report to a local border protection office.

 In 2008, the Pennsylvania Fish and Boat Commission tried stocking the lake with brown trout in an effort to build what's called a put-grow-and-take fishery.
 There was a report that charter boat fishing increased substantially on the American side, from 46 to 638 charter boats in operation in Ohio alone, during a period from 1975 to 1985 as pollution levels declined and after populations of walleye increased substantially in the lake.
 In 1984, Ohio sold 27,000 nonresident fishing permits, and sport fishing was described as big business.
 In 1992, there were accounts of fishermen regularly catching walleye weighing up to 12 lb.
 It is possible to fish off piers in winter for burbot; the burbot make a midwinter spawning run and is reportedly one of Erie's glacial relics.